 The Applicant has consulted with Charter, Spectrum, and Windstream to identify overhead and underground cable and fiber optic lines located within 1 mile of the Facility Site.
 A number of fiber optic lines owned by Spectrum and Windstream were identified within the Facility Site.
-Some of these lines cross Facility infrastructure (see Figure 20-1).
-Correspondence between the Applicant and communications service providers is located in Appendix 02-A.
+Some of these lines cross Facility access roads and collection lines (see Figure 20-1).
+Correspondence between the Applicant and communications service providers is provided in Appendix 02-A.